ellson/MOTHBALLED-graphviz/README.md

 from AT&T Research and Lucent Bell Labs
 * http://www.graphviz.org/

-See doc/build.html for prerequisites and detailed build notes.
+See doc/build.html within the source tree or http://ellson.github.io/graphviz/doc/html/build.html for prerequisites and detailed build notes.

 ## master GIT Repository

 The master GIT Repository for graphviz can be found at:
 * http://github.com/ellson/graphviz/

+## Documentation

+The Graphviz documents are currently hosted at http://ellson.github.io/graphviz/doc/html/index.html

 ## Graph Visualization ( http://www.graphviz.org/About.php )